 Nursery Autumn Term 2 Blog

+The children have been very busy learning now they are settled and are familiar with the Nursery environment.
 The children have learnt about different events and celebrations that happen in the world as well as learning about themes related to their own interests.
-The children have learnt about Bonfire night, Anti-bullying, where food comes from, Hanukkah and Christmas.
+The children have learnt about Bonfire night, Anti-bullying, where food comes from and Christmas.

-In phonics the children have been looking at Phase 1 and have spent lots of time learning to listen and join in with different form of sounds such as environmental, instrumental and rhyming.
+In phonics the children have been looking at Phase 1 and have spent lots of time learning to listen and join in with different forms of sounds such as environmental, instrumental and rhyming.